mantidproject/mantid/dev-docs/source/AutomatedBuildProcess.rst

 The Details
 ^^^^^^^^^^^

-You should follow the :ref:`dev-docs-git-workflow`.
+You should follow the :ref:`GitWorkflow`.
 When you open a pull request (or commit to an already open pull request) the automated build process will start.
 There will be a different build for each platform/job.
 A status will appear for each job in the pull request.